TL;DR — Why Most Grant Applications Get Rejected

 Your proposal is a reflection of your organisation’s quality of work.
 It must be flawless.

-- Proofread Backwards: After you’ve finished writing, read your entire proposal sentence by sentence, starting from the very last sentence and working your way to the beginning.
+- Proofread Backwards: After you have finished writing, read your entire proposal sentence by sentence, starting from the very last sentence and working your way to the beginning.
 This technique breaks the narrative flow and forces your brain to focus on each sentence individually, making it much easier to catch errors you would otherwise skip over.

 - Read It Aloud: Reading your proposal out loud is one of the best ways to catch awkward phrasing, run-on sentences, and grammatical mistakes that your eyes might miss.
 If it sounds wrong, it probably reads wrong.

 - Use a Submission Checklist: Based on your deep dive into the RFP, create a final submission checklist.
-Go through it line by line before you hit ‘submit’: Is every required document included?
+Go through it line by line before you hit “submit”: Is every required document included?
 Are they in the correct format (e.g., PDF, Word)?
 Are all necessary signatures in place?
 Are the file names correct?
-This approach is vital for avoiding the kind of simple, disqualifying mistakes frequently common mistakes identified by the NIH.

 - AI-Powered Proofreading: Go beyond your word processor’s basic spell check.
 Use advanced grammar and style checkers to catch more sophisticated errors in tone, clarity, and conciseness.
+FundRobin’s Smart Proposal tool includes built-in compliance checks that flag missing sections and formatting issues before submission.

 Sample AI Prompt: “Proofread the following grant proposal text.
 Correct all spelling (using UK English), grammar, and punctuation errors.
 Additionally, suggest improvements to enhance clarity, conciseness, and professional tone.
 Highlight any sentences that are overly complex or use jargon that might be unclear to a general grant reviewer.”

-Mistake #5: The ‘Lone Wolf’ Submission – Failing to Plan, Collaborate, or Get Feedback
+Mistake #5: The “Lone Wolf” Submission – Failing to Plan, Collaborate, or Get Feedback

-Why It’s a Red Flag for Reviewers
+Why It Is a Red Flag for Reviewers

 A grant proposal that was clearly written in a silo and rushed to meet a deadline is always obvious.
 The language is often inconsistent, the budget may not align with the programme team’s capacity, and the overall vision can feel disconnected from the organisation’s broader strategy.
 This lack of internal collaboration is a red flag because it suggests the project may not have the full buy-in or support needed to succeed.
-Furthermore, a proposal that hasn’t been reviewed by an outside perspective is often filled with internal jargon, unstated assumptions, and unclear points that make perfect sense to the writer but are confusing to a reviewer.
+Furthermore, a proposal that has not been reviewed by an outside perspective is often filled with internal jargon, unstated assumptions, and unclear points that make perfect sense to the writer but are confusing to a reviewer.

 The Winning Solution: Make Grant Writing a Proactive Team Sport